liangk7/CarND-Term1-Project3/writeup_report.md

 |  Fully Connected	|  outputs 1					|

+![alt text][image4]

 #### Dataset creation
 The creation of a dataset is performed using the **simulator** (referenced in sources).
 To acquire a set of images that encompasses a wide range of sample data, I drove the entire track, in both directions, bearing left and right along the borders near large gradients (water and dirt paths).

-![alt text][image3]

 ---

 ### Simulation

 #### Is the car able to navigate correctly on test data?
 As demonstrated in the `video.mp4` file, `model.h5` was able to maneuver the car around the track for a full lap without crossing the lane lines.
+But while the car does remain in the designated path, it tends to utilize an approach that is more corrective than predictive.
+And with the addition of data that adheres to boundaries and makes hard corrections away from them, the simulated car has a wavering path rather than a smooth curved path.

 ---

+### Closing Thoughts

+#### Conclusion
+While many of the techniques utilized in this project were insightful, the simulation clearly demonstrated that a generalized approach towards computer vision using convolutional neural networks on the full environment (with just optical cameras) would not be sufficient in detecting road hazards and compensating for various vehicle orientations.

-### Conclusion and Future Implementation
+#### Future Implementation
+After coming to this conclusion, it seems rather unlikely that behavioral cloning would be a cornerstone in the practical deployment of autonomous vehicles.
+However, in terms of developing a good baseline model of a controlled environment, it may actually hold some value.
+Although this project was limited to image input data, if the addition of other vehicle telemetries were utilized, behavioral cloning could become an effective tool towards generating predictive models of vehicle performance and ability to respond to potential road hazards.